mitalipatle/Credit-card-limit-prediction-in-python/README.md

 Below is the breif overview of the project workflow:
 ##### 1).
 Loading the essential libraries and importing and reading the dataset.
 ##### 2).
 Cleaning the dataset to remove irrelevant and missing information using data cleaning and manipulation techniques.
 ##### 3).
-Visualizing the dataset using graphs, charts and figures to gain better understaning of the data.
+Visualising the dataset using graphs, charts and figures to gain better understaning of the data.
 ##### 4).
 Detecting and removing oultiers using outliers removal technique.
 ##### 5).
 Feature selection using backward elimination approach and performing transformation on response variable(credit limit).
 ##### 6).
 Applying multiple machine learning algorithms to train the models and evaluate their performance using different metrics and visualisation.